bvpav/elsys_diploma_project_template/README.md

 Базиран на:

-UofG SoCS Level 4 Project LaTeX template by johnhw https://github.com/johnhw/l4template
+UofG SoCS Level 4 Project LaTeX template by John Williamson https://github.com/johnhw/l4template
 Template for final year projects in the School of Computing Science at the University of Glasgow.
 Adapted from the level 3 project template originally provided by Colin Perkins <csp@dcs.gla.ac.uk>.

 и

 Clean Thesis by Ricardo Langner https://github.com/derric/cleanthesis